tmcvick/CPSC1111-grading/README.md

 8. run the grade_report command to centralize the formatting grades

+9. For Canvas grades, run the grade_combine alias to combine the new csv into the canvas gradebook csv

-9. upload csv and REPORTS, if necessary
+10. upload csv and REPORTS, if necessary